 Underpinning the proposals is a key defining principle; the EV transition is best served by always aligning with the best outcome for the consumer – typically the EV driver.
 Our belief is that if a positive experience cannot be provided to the EV driver, the potential development of this new market and its ability to contribute to our ‘Net Zero’ ambition will be compromised.

 EV Energy Taskforce Chair

-The Electric Vehicle Energy Taskforce was convened by the Office for Low Emission Vehicles (OLEV) at the behest of ministers.
-It is chaired by Philip New, Chief Executive of the Energy Systems Catapult, facilitated by Jonathan Murray of LowCVP and overseen by the members of the Steering Group.
+The Electric Vehicle Energy Taskforce was convened by the Office for Zero Emission Vehicles (OZEV) at the behest of ministers.
+It is chaired by Philip New, Chief Executive of the Energy Systems Catapult, facilitated by Jonathan Murray of Zemo Partnership and overseen by the members of the EV Energy Taskforce Steering Group.